Using GeoServer With OpenLayers

 Open up the OpenLayers project you set up at the beginning of this tutorial.
 In a seperate terminal window, go ahead and build and serve the project with npm start.

 Create a new folder at the top level of the project named data.
 Create a new file in data named osm-basemap.json.
-Copy/paste the contents of our osm-basemap.json file and save.
+Copy/paste the of our osm-basemap.json file and save.
 This file is derived from the bright.json file that you worked with on the OpenLayers Workshop, with a bit of customization.
 We've removed several unneeded layers to clean up the map, and have scaled and cenetered the map on St. Louis.
 Scroll down to line 41 and you'll see:

 "center": [